Lake of the Woods County, Minnesota

-Lake of the Woods County is a county in the northwestern part of the U.S. state of Minnesota.
-As of the 2020 census, the population was 3,763, making it the second-least populous county in Minnesota.
+Lake of the Woods County is the northernmost county of the U.S. state of Minnesota.
+As of the 2020 census, the population was 3,763, making it the state's second-least populous county.
 Its county seat is Baudette.

 The county contains the Northwest Angle, the northernmost point of the Lower 48 States, and the U.S. portion of Lake of the Woods, shared with Canada.
 The county also includes the exclave of Elm Point.
 Since Alaska has no counties, Lake of the Woods is the northernmost county in the United States.
 It is also the only county in the United States with four words in its name, although there is a parish in Louisiana called St. John the Baptist Parish, and the United States Census Bureau treats parishes as county equivalents for census purposes.

 History

 Lake of the Woods County was named for the lake that covers a large portion of it.
 Jacques de Noyon, a Frenchman who came from Trois Rivières, Quebec, explored the area in 1688 and was the first European to see the lake.
 He named it Lac aux Îles, "Lake of the Islands".

 In 1885 the region got its first settler, Wilhelm Zippel, a German immigrant and fisherman.
 He settled on the lake's south shore in a place now called Zippel Bay.
 Shortly after, Alonzo Wheeler settled on the lake's southwest side at a place now called Wheeler's Point.

 A wildfire, known as the Baudette fire of 1910, broke out in October of that year, burning 300000 acre and destroying the towns of Spooner, Baudette, Graceton, Pitt, Williams, and Cedar Spur.

 Lake of the Woods County's government was organized on January 1, 1923, with Baudette as the county seat.
 It is Minnesota's newest county; county voters approved separating the northern townships of Beltrami County into a separate unit on November 28, 1922.